Evaluator-Optimizer

 {code}

 Below is the type of evaluation result.
-Here a boolean result is used.
+Here a boolean result passed

 package com.javaaidev.agenticpatterns.evaluatoroptimizer;